(Re-) Connecting

 Tiny Revelations

-around Care
+around Care and

-and Healing Ecologies
+Healing Ecologies

-6 pm: participatory session
+participatory session

-Come at 6 to try out some of the scores shared in the book as invitations to collectively explore learning, care, imagination and more…Come at 7 to discuss the book making process.
-And let’s toast and dance afterwards!
+Come to discuss the book making process and to try out together some of the scores shared in the book as invitations to collectively explore learning, care, imagination and more.
+We will engage with the bookshop and its context, the pedestrian street Fokionos Negri, with its plants, trees and joyful atmosphere.

 This publication is the result of a long process of collective reflection.
 It began with a series of workshops designed to open space for writing, dialogue, and attentive listening.
 These encounters allowed us to explore our internal dynamics, revisit our intentions and political positioning, and reflect on how our relationships – among ourselves and with others – have evolved.
 Throughout this process, we welcomed not only insights and inspiration, but also moments of uncertainty, emotional weight, and the need to slow down.